Zero paid placements. No brand can pay to rank higher on Simscanner.

 Which networks should I check for coverage in South Africa?

 There are four carriers: Vodacom and MTN lead the market, with Telkom Mobile and Cell C trailing, all offering 4G LTE with 5G in the major cities.
 Cell C now roams on MTN and Vodacom rather than running its own full network.
-We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as pending verification.
+We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as a modelled estimate.

 Is my phone compatible with an eSIM for travel to South Africa?